AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pinterest-upgrade.md

 >[!IMPORTANT]
 >
->After November 16th, the legacy Pinterest destination is marked **[!UICONTROL Deprecating]** and we *do not recommend* that customers activate new audiences to the old destination.
+>After November 16th, the legacy Pinterest destination is marked **[!UICONTROL Deprecating]**. <span class="preview">Any changes that you make to dataflows to the (Deprecating) Pinterest destination after November 16th will *not* be automatically carried over to the new Pinterest destination. </span>
+>For example, we *do not recommend* that you activate new audiences to the old destination after November 16th.
 If you do that, you will then have to follow the [regular activation steps](/help/destinations/ui/activate-segment-streaming-destinations.md) to add the audience to the new destination once the customer actions are taken.

 **By December 15th**: <span class="preview">Customer action</span>.
 You need to reauthenticate to Pinterest so that the new card is connected to Pinterest (instructions further above).
 Once you have done this, reach out to us.